 Result in the loss of forest land or conversion of forest land to non-forest use?

 Less than Significant Impact.
-Construction of new or expanding wineries could occur on a wide variety of soil types throughout the state, including forest land.
+Construction of new or expanding wineries could occur on a wide variety of land use types throughout the state, including forest land.
 Adopting the General Order does not change zoning or land use designation and will not alter the economics of forest land conversion to other uses.
 Prior to conversion of forest land to other uses, entitlements would be required by local land use authorities, and a project-specific CEQA evaluation would be performed, which would include any new or expanding wineries seeking coverage under the General Order.
 The issue of loss or conversion of forest land will be evaluated on a site-specific basis as these projects are identified.
 The potential impacts of the General Order on such forest land are considered less than significant.

 Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?